JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_1.md

 This choosing of the Father's will is the spiritual finding of the spirit Father by mortal man.

-This choosing does not so much consist in the negation of creature will—"Not my will but yours be done"—as it consists in the creature's positive affirmation: "It is my will that your will be done."
+This choosing does not so much consist in the negation of creature will—“Not my will but yours be done”—as it consists in the creature's positive affirmation: “It is my will that your will be done.”

 Jesus said: The will of God is the way of God, partnership with the choice of God in the face of any potential alternative.
 To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true.
 The will of man is the way of man, the sum and substance of that which the mortal chooses to be and do.
 Will is the deliberate choice of a self-conscious being which leads to decision-conduct based on intelligent reflection.